vasa-chi/purescript-book/1 - Introduction.md

 - The PureScript website ([http://purescript.org](http://purescript.org)) contains blog posts written by the PureScript developers, as well as links to videos and other resources for beginners.
 - The PureScript compiler documentation ([http://docs.purescript.org](http://docs.purescript.org)) contains simple code examples for the major features of the language.
 - Try PureScript! is a website which allows users to compile PureScript code in the web browser, and contains several simple examples of code.

+If you prefer to learn by reading examples, the `purescript` and `purescript-contrib` GitHub organisations contain plenty of examples of PureScript code.

 ## About the Author